SyncfusionExamples/How-to-order-the-GridMultiColumnDropDownList-column-FilterRow-items-in-WPF-DataGrid/README.md

 # How-to-order-the-GridMultiColumnDropDownList-column-FilterRow-items-in-WPF-DataGrid

+## About the sample
-How to order the GridMultiColumnDropDownList column FilterRow items in WPF DataGrid (SfDataGrid)?
+This example illustrates how to order the GridMultiColumnDropDownList column FilterRow items in WPF DataGrid (SfDataGrid).

 By default, the ComboBox for FilterRow will be loaded with items based on the records order in the DataGrid.
 In order to sort the items in ComboBox of FilterRow, CustomCellRenderer can be derived from the GridFilterRowMultiSelectRenderer and adding the custom renderer to the grid.